 Passwords grant access to IT resources such as a bank account, computer, email, or a server on a network and are designed to limit access to only those individuals who are authorized.
 In this way they help protect your privacy and identity.
+The quality (strength) of your password is an important factor to consider.
+If passwords are guessed or stolen, someone logging in under your identity could possibly cause problems with your credit, reputation, or with MIT's resources.

 Updating your password